r-fairhurst/MeetnSleep/README.md

 - then you can either view or download it

 ### Submitting An Audio File For Transcription
-- to submit an audio file for summerization, click browse button next to "No file selected" and select the audio file you want to submit.
+- to submit an audio file for summarization, click browse button next to "No file selected" and select the audio file you want to submit.
-- then click the "Upload & Transcribe" button to submit the audio file for summerization.
+- then click the "Upload & Transcribe" button to submit the audio file for summarization.

 ### Common Installation Issues